 If you’re not a developer but you’re interested in building things with AI, this release makes those tools even more capable.
 We wrote about that growing trend in our guide to building apps without coding.

 The AI coding race between OpenAI and Anthropic is heating up.
-Both companies dropped major updates on the same day.
-Competition like this is good for users.
-Better models, lower prices, faster improvements.
+Both companies dropped major updates on the same day, and that kind of competition is good for users.
+Better models, lower prices, and faster improvements across the board.

 For more on how AI tools are evolving, check out our Start Here page.